At Work Childcare

 The importance of childcare in general and in the workplace specifically is underscored by the fact that it is a multidimensional dilemma, where it has been identified in the research as not only a family problem but also a labor, social, regulatory, administrative, community problem.
 Unfortunately, the research also demonstrates that because it is only “intermittently salient” to any of these social dimensions, it is perceived by the public at large as less important than such issues as health care.
 Making matters worse is the fact that employees in “countries with a strong individualistic culture”, including the United States, are expected to favor financial compensation and benefits that pay for performance over benefits like “workplace childcare schemes”.
 As a consequence, the research will show that the imperative of supporting employee childcare needs is still largely ignored by many organizations.

 This is especially disconcerting by the fact that increasing numbers of women with young children have entered the workforce over the last several decades.
 According to the research the number of women with children entering the workforce has increased from approximately 21% in 1966 to almost 60% at the turn of the twenty-first century.
 At the same time, the research shows that female workers have also “increased the number of hours that they work in the labor market”, from approximately 27% working full-time in 1969 to more than 50% working full-time by the end of the 1990s.
 The growth in the employment of women with young children as well as the number of hours that they work has intensified the demand for childcare that supports rather than challenges their employment.

-According to its most recent statistics on employer-sponsored childcare, the has established that employers support employee demands for childcare in at least three different ways including
+According to its most recent statistics on employer-sponsored childcare, the Bureau of Labor Statistics has established that employers support employee demands for childcare in at least three different ways including